stephenlf/aoc-marimo/README.md

 This repository serves as a gentle introduction to Python for my team, with a focus on Marimo notebooks.
 The hope is to turn each AOC challenge into a separate mini lesson that teaches one or more skills that I personally find useful at work.
 This isn't meant to be exhaustive.
 Rather, I just want to highlight some of the more common patterns we use with Python and Marimo.

+## How to use this notebook

+Read through each visible cell in order.
+Cells may contain **exercises.** If they do, use the visible python cell(s) beneath the cell with the exercise to complete the exercise.

+The cells that you are meant to edit will have a single commented (`#` character) line of instruction at the top.
+Otherwise, they will be empty.

 ## Running the notebook locally

 Clone this repository then run `uv run marimo edit`.